ConsistencyPlus/ConsistencyPlus/README.md

 There are currently no plans for CTM in the base mod, however we may add this in the future through either updates, addons, or a resource pack.

+## How do I contribute?

+### Programmers & Texture Artists
+If you wish to contribute and are a programmer or a texture artist contact either Carter ( Cart3r#1234 ) or Siuol ( "Siuol" Appeared#5729 ) on Discord.
+In the future we will have a few paragraphs on how to assist on these regards

+### Regulars
+If you cant code or make textures you can assist by either finding bugs, suggest ideas, or just simply getting the word out.